 - Professional management and administration of your investment – A team of experienced investment managers will be in charge of your money.
 Managed funds are also convenient for the investor because the manager handles the day-to-day fund administration.

-- Unit price growth occurs when the value of the underlying investments in the fund have grown over the period of the investment.
+Unit price growth: This occurs when the value of the underlying investments in the fund have grown over the period of the investment.
 This results in an increase in the price of units in the fund.

-- Distribution income is paid to unit holders when a managed fund makes a payment to investors and are received during the course of your investment.
-They consist of the earnings the fund has generated over the period and may include capital gains (from the sale of fund shares or other fund investments) or income (from dividends or interest).
+Distribution income: Unit holders receive distribution income when a managed fund makes a payment to investors during the course of the investment.
+The income consists of the earnings the fund has generated over the period and may include capital gains (from the sale of fund shares or other fund investments) or income (from dividends or interest).